-However, as an issuer representative or agent for an issuer, you cannot file an issuer profile supplement or an issuer event report until your registration as a SEDI user is validated.
+Similarly, as an issuer representative or agent for an issuer, you cannot file an issuer profile supplement or an issuer event report until your registration as a SEDI user is validated.

 2.1.13 How do I find out if my account has been validated?
+[Revised August 19, 2005]

-To know if your account has been validated, log on SEDI and click 'Your user information'.
-Verify the Registration status field on the View your user information page.
+If your account has not been validated, when you log on to SEDI you will be taken to a homepage that advises you to complete the registration process and will only allow you to access your user information.
+Once your account has been activated, you will be taken to the proper homepage for your user type (e.g. Insider, Agent or Issuer Representative), and be granted access to the functions associated with your user type.
+A user can also log on to SEDI and click 'Your user information' and verify the Registration status field on the View your user information page.
 If your SEDI user account has been validated, your registration status should display the word 'Activated'.